 For veterans with arthritis and arthritis plus back pain, there is a higher rate of diabetes, high cholesterol, high blood pressure and obesity as compared to veterans with no pain diagnosis.
-Further, traumatic brain injuries, post-concussive syndrome, posttraumatic stress disorder and behavioral health disorders, combined with the stigma attached to these issues, complicates the diagnosis and treatment of chronic pain in this patient group.
-Chronic pain due to musculoskeletal pain and combat-related polytrauma pain has been reported in up to 50% of the veteran community and 44% of all U.S. service members after combat deployment, compared to 26% in the general population.76 Veterans with arthritis plus back pain had the highest pain clinic use and prescription use of opioids and anti-inflammatories.77 This is significant because arthritis, a disease that can cause chronic moderate-to-severe pain, is one of the most common conditions among chronic users of opioids in the U.S.^{78, 79}
+Further, traumatic brain injuries, post-concussive syndrome, posttraumatic stress disorder and behavioral health disorders, combined with the stigma attached to these issues, complicates the diagnosis and treatment of higher in some military populations compared to the general population chronic pain in this patient group.
+Chronic pain due to musculoskeletal pain and combat-related polytrauma pain has been reported in up to 50% of the veteran community and 44% of all U.S. service members after combat deployment, compared to 26% in the general population.
+Veterans with arthritis plus back pain had the highest pain clinic use and prescription use of opioids and anti-inflammatories.
+This is significant because arthritis, a disease that can cause chronic moderate-to-severe pain, is one of the most common conditions among chronic users of opioids in the U.S. To provide the common conditions are painted to the common cond